-It’s no secret that Google AdWords campaigns hold enormous potential for companies to boost their digital marketing strategy.
+It’s no secret that Google Ads (formerly AdWords) campaigns hold enormous potential for companies to boost their digital marketing strategy.
 However, unlocking that potential can prove challenging.
-The key to a successful AdWords campaign can often be traced back to a factor that many overlook—campaign structure.
+The key to a successful Google Ads campaign can often be traced back to a factor that many overlook—campaign structure.

-Below, Creative Website Marketing examines the different aspects of a Google AdWords account, revealing strategies to help you develop and execute a well-structured AdWords campaign.
+Below, Creative Website Marketing examines the different levels of a Google Ads account, revealing strategies to help you develop and execute a well-organized PPC campaign.

 Once marketers have set a clear goal, they should consider the additional settings of the campaign.
 For example, geo-targeting.
 This feature allows your ad(s) to appear to individuals searching in the geographic area of your choice.
 Geo-targeting can be as broad as targeting individuals in a certain country, or as specific as targeting individuals searching within a particular postal code.